 Looking for some extra inspiration?
-These books will provide just that!
+These books (written by authors who are members of the Church of Jesus Christ of Latter-day Saints) will provide just that!

 Love reading?
 Good, us too!
 And often times it's a great way to get some much needed inspiration.
 Here is a list of a handful of our very favorite and most recommended books written by members of the Church of Jesus Christ.
 And no, not all of them are religious.
 But all of them are inspiring.
 They will make you think a bit more deeply about life, and may even leave you feeling more hopeful and happy.